mtycks/em-em-recipes/content/blog/sardine-spaghetti/index.md

 Heat up the sardines and sauce, adding some pitted olives (if you want), and the grilled veggies (if you decide to bother).
 Crop up a generous bunch of parsley and add it in toward the end, if you have some.

-The image is licensed under the Creative Commons Attribution-Share Alike 3.0 Unported license.
+Image is shared under the [Creative Commons Attribution-Share Alike 3.0 Unported License](https://creativecommons.org/licenses/by-sa/3.0/deed.en).